SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - ansible.builtin.service ---> Its a service module.
 - ansible.builtin.debug ---> This module prints whatever you give.
 - ansible.builtin.command ---> Used to run command on a remote machine directly without using shell.
+- Not only external hosts like web, it can also connect to the local hosts, ansible can manage its own server also.
 - We have variables in ansible play-level, task-level, var_files, vars_prompt, inventory.ini, args.
 - Variable preference in ansible ?
 CMD, Task, File, Prompt, Play, Inventory.ini, Ansible roles.
 - What are Data-types in ansible ?
 We have Skills (List type) and Experience (Map type)